tmax818/kingC/chapter01/NOTES.md

 - Learn how to avoid C pitfalls.
 - Use software tools to make programs more reliable.
-- Take advantage of existing code libaries.
+- Take advantage of existing code libraries.
 - Adopt a sensible set of coding conventions.
-- Aviod *"tricks"* and overly complex code.
+- Avoid *"tricks"* and overly complex code.
 - Stick to the standard.